-Because there is no readily available market value for these investments, the fair value of these investments is approved in good faith by our board of directors. (see Note 3 to the consolidated (a)
+Because there is no readily available market value for these investments, the fair value of these investments is approved in good faith by our board of directors. (see Note 3 to the consolidated (a) - (c) financial statements).

-These securities are pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements).
+- These securities are pledged as collateral under a senior secured revolving credit facility (see Note 7 to the consolidated financial statements).